Unleashing the Power of Data Tsunami: A Comprehensive Survey on Data Assessment and Selection for Instruction Tuning of Language Models: Quality-based Selection

 \subsection{Hand-crafted Indicators}

 \paragraph{Overview}

 Traditional methods develop hand-crafted indicators to evaluate the data quality in terms of linguistic analysis such as vocabulary, syntax, and inter-sample semantic similarity.
 Each indicator is manually, empirically designed with prior knowledge on the language, domain, and task of the corpus under investigation.
 The calculation of each indicator is explicitly defined and does not require training and inference of proxy models or language models.
-Although the indicators are hand-crafted, deep learning models such as sentence encoders might be leveraged to extract embedding representations for each instruction text.
-For the datapoint $x_i$, its indicator $IND_{i}$ can be typically defined as:
+Although the indicators are hand-crafted, deep learning models such as sentence encoders might be leveraged to extract embedding representations for each datapoint $x_i$. {An } indicator $IND_{i}$ can be typically defined as:

 where $M$ denotes the total number of indicators and $f$ is the aggregation function which depends on both the instruction task and dataset.
-One can simply use linear combination with pre-defined or dynamically adjusted weights while meticulous tuning might be needed for the ultimate $f$.
-Given the indicators $IND_{i}$ for each $x_i$, two intuitive selection methods can be adopted: 1) to filter out datapoints whose indicator scores are below a pre-defined threshold; 2) to keep only the samples whose indicator scores rank within a certain range of percentiles.
-Mathematically, these two selection mechanism can be respectively represented as:
+One can simply use linear combinations with pre-defined or dynamically adjusted weights. {However}, meticulous tuning might be needed for the ultimate $f$.
+Given the indicators $IND_{i}$ for each $x_i$, two intuitive selection methods can be adopted: 1) to filter out datapoints whose indicator scores are below a threshold; 2) to keep only the samples whose indicator scores rank within a certain range of percentiles.
+Mathematically, these two selection mechanisms can be respectively represented as:

 where $\tau_{\text{min}}$ and $\tau_{\text{max}}$ respectively denote the left and right threshold boundaries.
 The estimated $\hat{F}_{f}$ is the empirical cumulative distribution function of all indicators $f$. $P_{\text{min}}$ and $P_{\text{max}}$ respectively refer to the minimum and maximum percentile for enclosing the selection range.
 In practice, both the threshold and percentiles are hyper-parameters that require task-specific fine-tuning.